rexresearch

 systems to the mixture which are adapted to each oil

-respectively and consist of at least one non-ionic surfactant,
+respectively and consist of at least one non-ionic

-preferably in admixture with at least one ionic surfactant,
+surfactant, preferably in admixture with at least one ionic

-alcohols, amphiphilic block copolymers etc.).
+(longer-chain alcohols, amphiphilic block copolymers etc.).

 [0076] The microemulsions